 I don’t know what is real.
 I know only stories.
 Reality itself is obscured behind an interpretive film.
 But if there was a way to remove these perceptual “cataracts” I’d blind myself, because I can’t make sense of reality without a story.
 Story and reality are impossible to separate.
 But I need to find a way to distinguish them.
 Otherwise I’m delusional.
 And this delusion has real and deadly consequences.

 Stories create every objective thing and Other I encounter.
-Nations and races are highly selective distinctions that settle over the world like transparencies over a drawing.
+Nations and races, for example, are highly selective distinctions that settle over the world like transparencies over a drawing.
 And when these fictional separations are conflated with reality, real national and racial divisions erupt.
 These divisions are not facts of nature, but what physicist David Bohm called “artifacts” of the story, of my own imagination.

 There’s something electrifying here.
 Against a fact of nature I’m helpless.
 But my own agency is revealed in artifacts of the imagination.
 It suggests that much of what passes for human nature, including aggression between groups, is not inevitable.Read More »